About Frankly Interiors

 Rich Use of Materials and Colours

 The project showcases a unique use of materials and colours.
-Neutral backgrounds are contrasted with soft pastel and subtle blues that are used for details and custom pieces.
+Neutral backgrounds are contrasted with soft pastels and subtle blues that are used for details and custom pieces.
 White and chrome accents are completed with the use of warm timbers and soft textures transforming the house into a modern yet inviting living space.

 Georgia explains the custom colour and material approach tailored to the client: “The client has a passion for blues so we tried to carry this through to each of the spaces.
 Whether this was in a grey-blue tone or the more obvious blue in the custom blown glass pendant lights above the dining room table.”

 “This was certainly a challenge given the back of the house faces South into a sloping backyard!
-Through the use of a glass fernery, floor to ceiling steel frame doors and strategically placed skylights, together with the use of materials, such as the Woodcut Antique Smoked and Limed floorboards throughout the ground floor, the stainless steel kitchen and the overall paint scheme I think we were able to achieve a continuity of light-filled spaces on both floors.”
+Through the use of a glass fernery, floor-to-ceiling steel frame doors and strategically placed skylights, together with the use of materials, such as the Woodcut Antique Smoked and Limed floorboards throughout the ground floor, the stainless steel kitchen and the overall paint scheme I think we were able to achieve a continuity of light-filled spaces on both floors.”